greg-js/arch-wiki-md-repo/wiki/_content/Wine.md

 ### Graphics drivers

 For most games, Wine requires high performance accelerated graphics drivers.
 This likely means using proprietary [NVIDIA](/index.php/NVIDIA "NVIDIA") or [AMD Catalyst](/index.php/AMD_Catalyst "AMD Catalyst") drivers, although the open source [ATI](/index.php/ATI "ATI") driver is increasingly become proficient for use with Wine.
 [Intel](/index.php/Intel "Intel") drivers should mostly work as well as they are going to out of the box.

-See [Gaming On Wine: The Good & Bad Graphics Drivers](http://www.phoronix.com/scan.php?page=news_item&px=MTI5NjU) for more details.

 A good sign that your drivers are inadequate or not properly configured is when Wine reports the following in your terminal window: